adonisjs/v6-docs/content/docs/experimental/inertia.md

 ## Redirects

-See the [official documentation](https://inertiajs.com/redirects) for more information.

-This is how you should do it in AdonisJS :
+It is how you should do it in AdonisJS :

 ```ts
 export default class UsersController {